Talmage-Hilton/data-curation-project/README.md

 2. How many top 250 players does each team have?
 3. What’s the correlation between skill and ETV?

-In order to answer these questions, I will use data scraped from [this website] (https://www.footballtransfers.com/us/players/uk-premier-league).
+In order to answer these questions, I will use data scraped from [this website](https://www.footballtransfers.com/us/players/uk-premier-league).

 ### Contents of Repo